MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 You're a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR.
 You start by assigning preset security policies used in Exchange Online Protection (EOP) and Microsoft Defender for Office 365.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Explore%20Microsoft%20365%20Defender)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 >**Note:** **WWL Tenants - Terms of Use**
 If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
 Tenants should not be shared or used for purposes outside of hands-on labs.
 The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 ### Task 1: Obtain Your Microsoft 365 Credentials

-Once you launch the lab, a free trial tenant is made available to you to access in the Microsoft virtual Lab environment.
+Once you launch the lab, a Microsoft 365 E5 tenant is made available to you to access in the Microsoft virtual Lab environment.
 This tenant is automatically assigned a unique username and password.
-You must retrieve this username and password so that you can sign into Azure and Microsoft 365 within the Microsoft Virtual Lab environment.
+You must retrieve this username and password so that you can sign into and Microsoft 365 within the Microsoft Virtual Lab environment.

 Because this course can be offered by learning partners using any one of several Authorized Lab Hosting (ALH) providers, the actual steps involved to retrieve the tenant ID associated with your tenant may vary by lab hosting provider.
 Therefore, your instructor will provide you with the necessary instructions for how to retrieve this information for your course.
 The information that you should note for later use includes: